Available to those affected by Alpha-1 Antitrypsin Deficiency

 Registers are an invaluable source of information for medical researchers and others interested in working towards a cure for Alpha-1 Antitrypsin Deficiency.
 If you or your family members qualify as a participant in any of the registers, please do consider.

-- Australia is in the process of becoming a member of the Alpha-1 International Register (AIR).
+- Australia is a member of the Alpha-1 International Register (AIR).
 This register requires the involvement of your respiratory physician.
-If your physician requires more information on how to particpate,
+The AAA welcomes inquiry from your respiratory physician.

 - To assist research, lung affected Alpha-1 patients may also want to register themselves or family members on The COPD Foundation Research Registry based in the United States.